Chapter 16

 Working with Swipe-to-Delete, Context Menu and Action Sheets

-Previously, you learned how to present rows of data using list.
-In this chapter, we will dive a little bit deeper and see how to let users interact with the list view including:
+Previously, you learned how to present rows of data using a list.
+In this chapter, we will delve deeper and explore how to enhance user interaction with the list view.
+Specifically, we will learn how to enable users to:

-While this chapter focuses on the interaction of a list, the techniques that I'm going to show you can also be applied to other UI controls such as buttons.
+While this chapter focuses on interactions within a list, the techniques I'm about to show you can also be applied to other user interface controls, such as buttons.

 To access the full content and the complete source code, please get your copy at https://www.appcoda.com/swiftui.